Help keep your defined benefit plan fees under control

-- Helping with government reporting, plan compliance or audit services
+- Helping with government reporting, plan compliance, or audit services

-There also are some added-value services to factor into your research.
-Instead of offering a cookie-cutter approach, for example, the service provider(s) may provide unique services needed to help meet your plan’s needs.
+There are added-value services to factor into your research that often cost extra.
+Instead of offering a cookie-cutter approach, for example, a provider may offer unique services to your DB plan.
+Do you need those services?

-- Plan sponsor pays fees
+- The plan sponsor pays the fees

 - Any combination of the above

-Finally, look at the big picture
+5. Look at the big picture.

-- Remember the objectives of your plan.
+- Keep the objectives of your plan in mind.

-- Review services received and the quality.
+- Review the services you receive and the quality.

 - Consider the reputation of the service provider(s).

-We can help
+How we can help